-ColourPop Kimono has a very cool-toned undertone.
-It is a permanent eyeshadow that retails for $6.00 and contains 0.07 oz.
+ColourPop Kimono is a very cool-toned, medium-dark blue with a frost finish.
+It is a limited edition eyeshadow that retails for $6.00 and contains 0.07 oz.

 ColourPop Kimono Super Shock Shadow ($5.00 for 0.07 oz.) is described as a "bright cobalt blue with silver, blue and violet glitter."
 It's a medium-dark, muted cobalt blue with blue and silver shimmer and glitter.
 This shade was mostly opaque, but it again had that slight translucency where it seemed a little faded.
 It was buildable when I used it on the lid, but I wish it was more pigmented right out of the pot.
 It wore well for ten hours with a small amount of fall out.
 ColourPop Etiquette (P, $5.00) is darker, powder.
 Kat Von D Estrella (LE) is darker, powder.
 Urban Decay Moonshadow (P, $18.00) is darker, powder.
 Make Up For Ever I218 Indigo Blue (P, $21.00) is darker.
 Marc Jacobs Beauty The Siren #6 (LE) is purpler.
 Kat Von D Entombed (P) is darker, powder.
 Dior Rivage #5 (LE) is brighter, powder.
 Tarina Tarantino Violet Storm #3 (LE) is brighter, powder.
 Sephora Collection My Boyfriend’s Jeans (19) (P, $13.00) is darker, powder.
 MAC Switch to Blue (LE, $21.00) is warmer.
 Buxom Bulldog (P, $18.00) is similar.
 See comparison swatches / view dupes.

 FURTHER READING: Formula Overview, which is a detailed review of the range as a whole.